A Snicker of Magic

 I’m all for romance but I also think it’s important to practice … Continue reading

 Little, Brown and Company Books for Young Readers

 It starts with a book.
 A beloved teacher gives Nanette his copy of an out-of-print novel called The Bubblegum Reaper, about a Holden Caulfield-type boy who falls in love with a girl who shares her secrets with a turtle.
 As Nanette reads and rereads the novel, she becomes impassioned.
 She reaches out to the author and discovers another boy who loves the book, and in him, a potential soulmate.
 But when his vigilante attitude takes him too far, Nanette must learn find the courage to be herself despite the expectations of others on her own.

-Part The Fault in … Continue reading
+Part The … Continue reading

 Flora and Ulysses

 When Flora saves a squirrel from a powerful vacuum cleaner, she discovers that he has super powers.
 She names him Ulysses and brings him home to teach him what it means to be a hero, and she watches and waits for his true superpowers to emerge.
 Ulysses’ powers do emerge: a deep love for Flora and the gift of poetry.
 Her desire to protect him and his power to communicate changes Flora’s life in unexpected ways.